Board of Trustees

 – Mr Lyn Howell

 Lyn recently retired as Assistant Headteacher at Barry Comprehensive where he worked for 38 extremely happy years and he is now a member of the governing body.
 He was Senior Coach at Barry Rugby Club for 9 years and has been involved with the Vale of Glamorgan Schools Under 15 rugby squad since its formation in 1976.
 He has also coached and managed the Wales u16 team and is currently Hon Sec of the Welsh Schools Intermediate Group and Chairman of the Welsh Schools Rugby Union Council.
 Lyn is also a keen recreational runner and completed the London Marathon in 2010, raising funds for LATCH.
-Every year Lyn organises for Year 7 pupils from Barry Comprehensive to buy, wrap and deliver the gifts for the children on the Sky ward.
+Every year Lyn organises for Year 7 pupils from Barry Comprehensive to buy, wrap and deliver Christmas gifts for the children on Sky ward.

 Mr Philip Reardon Smith